giannifontanot/simplilearn-project3-sporty-shoes/README.md

 	+ [Support](#support)
 	+ [Authors](#authors)
 ## Installation
 Since the application is written using SpringBoot, a JVM is a must.
 Please install Java version 11 as a minimum.
 Also MySQL is used to store all data.
+And since the application does not have a UI, you will also need Postman or Insomnia to perform the API calls.
 ````````````````````````
 - Java 11
 - MySQL Server